joona-vaananen/marimekko/README.md

     npm run up:dev
     ```

-    This will start the application in development mode, as well as a local PostgreSQL database.
+    - This will start the application in development mode, as well as a local PostgreSQL database.
 The app will be available at http://localhost:3000.
+    - To manage the product data, you can access the Payload CMS admin panel at http://localhost:3000/admin.

 ### Continuous Integration & Deployment (CI/CD)